virtual insider trips

 Explore Israel through a new lens and connect with New York-based Jewish young professionals on this one-of-a-kind JDC Entwine Virtual Insider Trip experience.

 JDC is at the forefront of social change in Israel.
-On this trip, we dive into Israel’s most vulnerable populations and learn about JDC’s work with the Arab Israeli, Palestinian and Ultra-Orthodox communities.
+On this virtual trip, we will learn about Israel’s most vulnerable populations and engage with JDC’s work with the Arab Israeli and Ultra-Orthodox communities.
 As a group, we’ll also delight in the sights, sounds, and tastes of Israel through sensory experiences such as cooking lessons and musical performances, all while learning how we can support the global Jewish community.

 Program costs include: